GoogleCloudPlatform/pci-gke-blueprint/docs/deploy-application.md

 ## Prepare Application Deployment

-The application to be deployed here is named microservices-demo, which implements a mock ecommerce application called the [Hipster Store](https://github.com/GoogleCloudPlatform/microservices-demo)
+The application to be deployed here is named microservices-demo, which implements a mock ecommerce application called the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo)

-In this section, we'll deploy a custom version of this Hipster Store that separates any microservices that interact with Cardholder Data (in-scope) from those that don't (out-of-scope).
+In this section, we'll deploy a custom version of this Online Boutique that separates any microservices that interact with Cardholder Data (in-scope) from those that don't (out-of-scope).